11 Methods to Fix the Windows 11 Not Shutting Down Completely Issue

 Step 3: In the next window, click on the “System Restore” option.
 From the next list, choose the restore point you want to use for the system restoration and click on it.

 Step 4: Press the button- Scan for affected programs.
-You would see information on the changes that will occur.
+You will see information on the changes that will occur.
 It will also show which apps will get added and removed from your system since they were removed/added after the restore point was created.

 Step 5: Click on the “Next” button to restore the system.